leonelBianchi/lebianchi.github.io/_posts/2021-06-14-school-math-weapon.md

 <img src="../../../images/math.png"> <br> <br>

-<b>Input: The following is a text that talks about whether everyone suffers from sadness (and hapiness).</b>

-School math is a lethal weapon.
+<b>Input: The following is a text that talks about how math taught in school can be a lethal weapon.</b>

 A small child is very happy to see a shiny new calculator.
 The child is shown the buttons on the calculator.
 The child is told that the calculator does not have a brain and can only do math.
 The child is told that the purpose of math is to make money.